Clemapfel/jluna/docs/manual.md

 auto big_array_wrapper = Array<size_t, 2>(big_array);
 ```

 This causes no reallocation, making all the convenient functions of `jluna::Array` available to us.
 Note that the user is responsible for assuring that the dimensionality and value type of the declared `jluna::Array` match that of the underlying `unsafe::Array*`.
-If this is not true, data corruption or potential `nullptr`-access crashes may occurr.
+If this is not true, data corruption or potential `nullptr`-access crashes may occur.

 Elements of an array are stored in column-first order.
 To access the actual memory of the elements (not the memory of the array itself), we can use the field `data` of `unsafe::Array*`, or the C-API function `jl_array_data`, both of which return a `void*`.